drshika/gwc-html-workshop/README.md

 We can also start to add some information to our webpage.
 Let's start by adding our school name and and some fun facts about ourselves.

-- The `<main>` tag is used to create the main content of the webpage.
 - The `<p>` tag is used to create a paragraph of text.
 - The `<a>` tag is used to create a hyperlink.
-    - The `href` attribute is used to specify the URL of the page to link to.
 - The `<ul>` tag is used to create an unordered list.
 - The `<li>` tag is used to create a list item.
 - The `<em>` tag is used to create an italic text.